Why Most People Fail at Learning Hebrew (and How to Avoid It)

 Real progress happens when you:

-• Hear the language
+• Hear Hebrew

 • Use it imperfectly